 The latest: Email Governor McAuliffe

 It was looking like a new day for Virginia transportation planning.
-Governor McAuliffe had been off to a great start this year, halting two wasteful Virginia highway projects, and publicly declaring that we need to reevaluate our transportation priorities.
+Governor McAuliffe had been off to a great start with his administration, halting two wasteful Virginia highway projects, and publicly declaring that we need to reevaluate our transportation priorities.

-But in late June, the Governor seemed to contradict all of that, when he told Loudoun business leaders and Dulles Airport boosters that he expects the Outer Beltway (aka the Bi-County Parkway) to receive a high priority rating among potential Northern Virginia transportation projects.
+But then, the Governor seemed to contradict all of that, when he told Loudoun business leaders and Dulles Airport boosters that he expects the Outer Beltway (aka the Bi-County Parkway) to receive a high priority rating among potential Northern Virginia transportation projects.

 The Governor needs to hear from you!
 We want to applaud his stated commitment to reform, but let him know that reform must include a hard look at the Bi-County Parkway, aka the Outer Beltway.